coolreson3/230107R_webApi_Assignment1/README.md

 ## 📝 Project Description <a id="project-description"></a>

 This Node.js module simulates a simple appointment scheduling system for a clinic.
-It allows users to:
+It allows patients/admins to:

 - View available doctors.
 - Book an appointment with a doctor.
 - View a patient’s appointments.
 - View a doctor’s schedule.
+(Admin feature)
 - Cancel appointments.
+- Check doctor availability.
+- Reschedule existing appointments.

 All data is stored in-memory — no external database is used.